dexplo/bar_chart_race/docs/index.md

 ## Quickstart

-Must begin with a pandas DataFrame containing 'wide' data where:
+Begin with a pandas DataFrame containing 'wide' data where:

 * Every row represents a single period of time
 * Each column holds the value for a particular category
 * The index contains the time component (optional)

 The data below is an example of properly formatted data.
 It shows total deaths from COVID-19 for several countries by date.

 {% include 'html/tutorial_1.html' %}